What is Ichimoku ?

 - After the break of a support or a resistance level

 - Ichimoku charts must be interpreted and used in a totally different way.
 Nevertheless, Ichimoku till delivers lots of precious information to trade a range bound market.

 The settings of Ichimoku

 When Ichimoku was created, the stock exchange schedule was different from today, yet we continue to use settings reflecting the old market calendar.
 In order to adjust to the current market calendar, some people set the indicator to 7.22.44, but I instead recommend that you keep the settings by default.
 This is because almost all the traders who use Ichimoku use the original settings.
-An indicator will therefore necessarily be more accurate when everyone sees the same thing, or gets the same information at the same time (this is related to crowd psychology).
+An indicator will therefore necessarily be more accurate when everyone sees the same thing or gets the same information at the same time (this is related to mass psychology).

 The correct settings are 9.26.52:

 - 9 stands for one and a half week of trading days during the times Ichimoku was created.

 - 26 stands for the number of trading days in a month (without the Sundays).